Prof. Dr. Miriam Kyselo

 In the Excellence Cluster “SCIoI”, I join forces with great colleagues from various disciplines, including robotics, psychology, philosophy, biology, AI and mathematics to understand one of the greatest research challenges of our time: what is intelligence?
 I particularly focus on the theoretical foundations of embodied and social intelligence (in biological and artificial systems) and collaborate with roboticists and psychologists to understand selfhood and social cognition.

-In my work I adopt an interdisciplinary perspective: I engage with the 4E-approaches to cognition (enacted, extended, embodied, embedded aspects of the mind) and dialogue with analytic philosophy, psychiatry, phenomenology and the cognitive sciences, especially psychology, neuroscience and robotics.
+I have a background in analytic philosophy of mind, philosophy of biology, philosophy of cognitive science, philosophy of psychology, phenomenology and sociology.
+In my work I adopt an interdisciplinary perspective: I focus in particular on the 4E-approaches (enacted, extended, embodied, embedded aspects of the mind) to cognition and I dialogue and collaborate with psychiatry, psychotherapy research and the cognitive sciences, especially with psychology, robotics and neuroscience.